 Prepare for a career as a secondary school teacher or for graduate study in the sciences or health-related fields.

 What You’ll Learn

-The biology education program will provide you skills that you can apply directly to your career.
+The biology education program will provide you skills that you can apply directly to your career in teaching biology to students or to further graduate study.
 You’ll gain leadership experience through a wide range of experiential learning opportunities; apply Christian, Catholic, Benedictine values to work and life; and work alongside world-class faculty with professional experience.

 The unique focus of the program will give you a leg up in securing employment as a secondary school teacher.

 - Develop Technical Proficiency in the Lab